Introduction: Raspberry Pi Music Player

 Step 3: The Code

-Like I said I have no experience with coding so I went to a more experienced coder (thanks at this point Rafael).
+Like I said I have no experience with coding so I went to a more experienced coder (thanks at this point Raphael).
 I used python because the Raspberry pi works with python and it's not too hard to learn the basics.

 The player works with two seperate programmes, one to start the playlist and one to kill it.
 They are both in a loop so this program once started will only end if you pull the plug (what you shouldn't do, USE THE KILL-SWITCH!)